trasherdk/bookwerx-ui/README.md

 # Welcome to bookwerx-ui

-The purpose of **bookwerx-ui** is to provide an example user interface to the [bookwerx-core](https://github.com/bostontrader/bookwerx-core)bookkeeping engine.
+The purpose of **bookwerx-ui** is to provide an example user interface to the [bookwerx-core](https://github.com/bostontrader/bookwerx-core) bookkeeping engine.

 ## Getting Started